The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

-It’s a no-brainer that military service gives you a leg up in the intelligence and security field.
-But it’s not just because you already got on-the-job training in life-or-death situations.
-Instead, there are strong factors associated with all veterans that make them well-suited to security work:
+Military service has the potential to offer a leg up in the intelligence and security field.
+There are strong factors associated with all veterans that help make them well-suited to security work:

-When you take those core values and principles and put them together with the right degree, there are no limits to your career potential in intelligence.
+When you take those core values and principles and put them together with the right degree, you’ll be well prepared to compete for jobs in security and intelligence.

 2021 US Bureau of Labor Statistics salary and employment figures for Information Security Analysts, Detectives and Criminal Investigators, Management Analysts, Political Scientists and other Data for Occupations Not Covered in Detail reflect national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed August 2022.